 to promote liberalism, by ethnic divisions and separations encouraging.

-This essay (published in the magazine of the U.S. defense academy) helps the future of the OSI to be understand.
-It advocates a strategy of the U.S. ‘unnatural’ multi-ethnic states breaking up, and replace by ‘natural’ ethnic states.
+This essay (published in the magazine of the U.S. defence academy) helps the future of the OSI to understand.
+It advocates a strategy of the U.S. ‘unnatural’ multi-ethnic states breaking up and formation of ‘natural’ ethnic states.

-“We destroyed or helped destroy 11 empires in our 250-year old epoch, while the remaining few – Portuguese, Dutch, Belgian – died of decay.
+“We destroyed or assisted in the destruction of 11 empires in our 250-year old epoch, while the remaining few – Portuguese, Dutch, Belgian – died of decay.
 The fundamental difficulty remaining, apart from mankind’s innate tendencies, is that those empires twisted the world into unnatural shapes.
 Although the empires are gone, the treacherous boundaries they established remain.
-Empires drew borders based not upon popular preference or human affinities, but as a result of conflicts, competition, and compromise with other empires….
-Instead of using our might in vain attempts to force those who hate one another to live together – our “no-divorce” approach to foreign policy – we should lead the way in developing mechanisms to amend borders peacefully – or as peacefully as possible.”
+Empires drew borders based not upon popular preference or human affinities, but as a result of conflicts, competition, and compromise with other empires… Instead of using our might in vain attempts to force those who hate one another to live together – our “no-divorce” approach to foreign policy – we should lead the way in developing mechanisms to amend borders peacefully – or as peacefully as possible.”

-Mabel Wisse Smit is also an eager supporter of the Soros ideology, – otherwise she could never find herself in a top job at the OSI.
-That seems to me more important than a relationship with Klaas Bruinsma.
-She is the director of the Brussels office of the OSI, which is directly under the headquarters in New York .
+Mabel Wisse Smit is also an eager supporter of the Soros ideology, – otherwise, she could never find herself in a top job at the OSI.
+That seems to be more important than a relationship with Klaas Bruinsma.
+She is the director of the Brussels office of the OSI, which is directly under the headquarters in New York.
 Along with the office in Budapest, OSI-Brussels regulates the flow of funds to the national Soros foundations in several Eastern European countries.

 Mabel Wisse Smit has been directly involved in three organizations.
-First there was the European Action Council for Peace in the Balkans – not to be confused with the American Action Council for Peace in the Balkans “.
-The EACPB was founded in 1994, and the future Dutch princess Mabel had a relationship with the Bosnian representative to the UN, Mohammed Sacirbey, which lasted until 1998 according Sacirbey.
+First, there was the European Action Council for Peace in the Balkans – not to be confused with the American Action Council for Peace in the Balkans “.
+The EACPB was founded in 1994, and the future Dutch Princess Mabel had a relationship with the Bosnian representative to the UN, Mohammed Sacirbey, which lasted until 1998 according to Sacirbey.